kjmagill/golden-paver/README.md

     ```
 4.  **Open your browser** and navigate to `http://localhost:8000` (or the port specified by your server).

+## Configuration

+To use the automated lead management feature with your own Google Sheet and Twilio account, you will need to configure the contact form endpoint.

+1.  **Set up Google Apps Script:** Create a web app using Google Apps Script that saves form data to a Google Sheet and optionally triggers a Twilio SMS.
+2.  **Deploy the Script:** Deploy your script as a web app and copy its unique URL.
+3.  **Update the Endpoint:** Open the `components/Contact.tsx` file and replace the placeholder URL in the `spreadsheetEndpoint` constant with your own Google Apps Script URL:

+    ```javascript
+    // In components/Contact.tsx
+    const spreadsheetEndpoint = 'YOUR_GOOGLE_APPS_SCRIPT_WEB_APP_URL_HERE';
+    ```

 ## Project Structure

 The project is organized into modular components for easy maintenance and scalability.